COR1999/covid_case/readme.md

 8. Check that download as SVG vector image works in hamburger menu.
 This should download as a SVG file. :heavy_check_mark:
 9. Check that the zoom in and out buttons work as intended.
 This should zoom the users view in/out. :heavy_check_mark:
 10. Check that when the user clicks on a color on the legend all countries of that color disappear. :heavy_check_mark:
+11. Check that when the user clicks on the view bag button it redirects the user to the shopping bag page. :heavy_check_mark:

 #### Products
 1. Attempt to add product to basket.
 This should update the total amount in the basket on the navbar. :heavy_check_mark:
 2. Attempt to add product to basket when quantity is greater then number in stock.
 This should show a message saying not enough in stock. :heavy_check_mark: